 mkdir ~/.virtualenvs/

-Tip: For rolling-releases, it is better to use virtual environments that do not point to the global python version.
+For rolling-releases, it is better to always use virtual environments that do not point to the global python version.
 When the global python is updated, your virtualenv might break.